dejison/Middlesex-MSc-Assignments-on-Cybercrime-and-Digital-Investigation/01-Digital-Forensics-and-Incident-Management/01_case-study/README.md

 # Case Study
-This folder contains the case study report and presentation.
+This folder contains the case study report, presentation and contemporaneous note.